mckennapsean/dissertation/content/01-intro.md

 visualization models.

-To strengthen the contribution of this framework, we have evaluated its use and application across several different visualization design projects.
+To strengthen the contribution of this framework, we evaluated its use and application across several different visualization design projects.
-Specifically, we have utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @Staheli2014; @McKenna2015;
+Specifically, we utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @Staheli2014; @McKenna2015;
 @mckenna2016], and data visualization storytelling [@mckenna2017].
-For each of these projects, we have employed a variety of qualitative and quantitative design methods in order to validate the utility of this framework in real-world projects and reflect on their use in future visualization design projects.
+For each of these projects, we employed a variety of qualitative and quantitative design methods in order to validate the utility of this framework in real-world projects and reflect on their use in future visualization design projects.
 We describe two case studies for visualization of cyber security datasets that illustrate examples of how to use this framework and provide rich descriptions